Gnomebert/pyaqc/README.md

 # pyaqc
 Ambulance problem, python quantum utilities eg Dicke_state(n_qubits: int , HWeight: int)

-Down load this code into your environment site-package\pyaqc
+Down load this code into your environment:

 eg if the environment is tim_env